awnumar/gravity/README.md

 This will create a binary in the current directory called `pocket`.

-Optionally for ease of use, you can then create a soft link to a directory that's in your path:
+Optionally (for ease of use) you can then create a soft link to a directory that's in your path:

 `~ >> ln -s /path/to/pocket /usr/bin/pocket`